architkhullar/RobotMotionPlanning_TermProject/README.md

 * **After all this, I decided to start with basic RRT while working on the Non Holonomic primitives simultaneously wheich were like:

- * Primitive motions for the above mentioned constarints on the car were implemented, which can be found  [here](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/PrimitiveMotion.m), which looks like this:
+ * Primitive motions for the above mentioned constarints on the car were implemented, which can be found  [here](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/PrimitiveMotion.m) which looks like this:
  ![Primitive Motion of the Differential Drive car like robot](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/Images/primitive.JPG)

  * Normal RRT was implemented from a given initial to a given goal position which can be found [here](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/NormalRRT.m), whcih looks like:
  ![Normal RRT](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/Images/normal%20RRt.JPG)
- * **Consequently, whhen the primitives were done I added it to the generation or tree extension like:
+ ### How to genrate the RRT with the nonholonomic constraints (CHANGES HAVE BEEN DONE HERE w.r.t to taking into account the orientation as well)

+* Similar to the

  * For the third module, a RRT with these primitive motion contrainst were implemented which can be found [here](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/RRT_NonHolonomic_R2S1.m), whcih looks like:
  ![Combined RRT](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/Images/NH%20RRT.JPG)